Martinalappurath/StockFlow/README.md

 ## Group ID

--S1G1
+- S1G1

 ## Team members

--Martin Joseph
+- Martin Joseph
--Christopher Antony
+- Christopher Antony
--Ananthakrishnan krishnakumar
+- Ananthakrishnan krishnakumar
+- Arjun Kannammathra Balachandran

 ## Description

--This is a simple app for managing and tracking inventories across warehouses and similar small businesses.
+- This is a simple app for managing and tracking inventories across warehouses and similar small businesses.
 The app has features such as listing current inventories and how many stocks are left.
 It can also generate analytical reports and show visualizations based on stock flow.
 The app mainly has two profiles, one for admins and one for staff users, and can show various options based on the user type.

 ## Data source

--Single user input
+- Single user input

 ## Features